rab-dev/rab-dev.github.io/docs/notes/stripe/integrate-stripe-customer-portal/3-listen.md

 By now we have a **session** between our **app** and the **portal**.

-This session is long-lived.
+This session is **long-lived**.
 Whenever the user makes a change to their subscription then the portal will try to tell us.

 !!! info ""